Food, Glorious Food

 improved2

-The world’s eaisest recipe for any cake.
-At our club BBQ it disappeared in a flash!
-09/03/2006
+The world’s easiest recipe for any cake.
+At our department BBQ it disappeared in a flash!

-Peanut Butter Pie Years ago, a friend worked the Woolworth’s lunch counter in Birmingham.
+Peanut Butter Pie Back in the 1970s, a friend worked the Woolworth’s lunch counter in Birmingham.
 Her specialty was Peanut Butter pie.
 For some time, I had the recipe but managed to lose it.
 This is what my brother and I have cobbled together from what we remembered.
-12/23/2004

 When I am preparing to go somewhere and I will decide on the type food I am taking.
 If I already have the fixings in the house, so much the better.
 But let’s say I decide to make something with cranberries.
 It is unlikely they are already sitting around.
 So I get some and then raid the Internet for a recipe that has that thing and whatever else is in the house.
 Of course, the recipe that I find is “just not right” so I have to tinker with it anyway.
 These recipes show the results of my tinkering.